DecodedCo/twitter-map/README.md

 This library will allow you to add tweets onto a Google Map, and to perform live sentiment analysis on each tweet that comes in.
 There are two functions that come with the library:

+## Google Maps API - Simple Map

+Use the Google Maps API to embed a map in your webpage.
+Google requires an API key for the map to work.
+Change the latitude, longitude and zoom level of your map.

 ## addMarker